 The kidneys make urine continuously.
-A trickle of urine is constantly passing to the bladder down the ureters (the tubes from the kidneys to the bladder).
+A trickle of urine is constantly passing to the bladder down the tubes (ureters) from the kidneys to the bladder.
 You make different amounts of urine depending on how much you drink, eat and sweat.

 The bladder is made of muscle and stores the urine.
 It expands like a balloon as it fills with urine.
 The outlet for urine (the urethra) is normally kept closed.
 This is helped by the muscles below the bladder that surround and support the urethra (the pelvic floor muscles).